 Oregon Small Estate Affidavit

-Carrying the official name, “Affidavit of Claiming Successor,” the Oregon Small Estates Affidavit is a form that an heir, devisee, or creditor of the estate may lawfully take advantage so that they receive any personal or real property they are owed under Oregon’s Small Estate laws.
-An heir refers to a party who has legal grounds to the estate, despite the Decedent dying intestate (i.e., without a will).
-In contrast, a devisee refers to a party named in the Decedent’s will, if they died testate (i.e., with a will).
+An “heir” refers to a party who has legal grounds to the estate, despite the decedent dying intestate (without a will).
+In contrast, a “devisee” refers to a party named in the decedent’s will, if they died testate (with a will).

 The Oregon Judicial Branch provides an eleven-page resource called “Instructions for Filing Small Estates” that is very useful to those planning on, or currently in the midst of collecting an estate through the use of a small estate affidavit.

 Laws & Required Conditions